Communication - Associate in Science (AS) (2036)

-If you’re a natural wordsmith or people-person, and you enjoy finding ways to communicate messages, express ideas and engage with others, the field of communications might be the right fit for you.
-The Communication Associate in Science (AS) program at HACC can lead you to a rewarding career in three different concentration areas.
+If you’re a natural wordsmith or people-person, and you enjoy finding ways to communicate messages, express ideas and engage with others, the field of communication might be the right fit for you.
+The Communication Associate in Science (AS) program at HACC can lead you to a rewarding career in two distinct concentration areas.
 As you receive your associate's degree, you have the option of transferring your credits to a four-year school to pursue a bachelor’s degree in your chosen concentration.

-When you first enroll in the Communication program at HACC, you will select a specific concentration based on your interests.
-Our two-year program and concentration options give you the basic communication skills you need to work in:
+When you first enroll in the Communication program at HACC, you will need to select a specific concentration based on your interests.
+Our two-year program and concentration options gives you the basic communication skills you need to work in:

-- Human Communication: You may find a job in customer service, advertising sales, audience and market research, government and more.
+- Human Communication: You may find entry-level positions in customer service, advertising sales, audience and market research, government, industry, human resources and business.

-The diversity of career paths in the communications field leads to exciting opportunities that you can pair with your own interests.
+No matter your interest, the diversity of career paths in the communication field leads to exciting opportunities that you can pair with your own interests.
 HACC can help you choose the concentration that best suits your passions and goals.
-Our Communications program is the right path for students who:
+Our Communication program is the right path for students who: